 Seb’s previous roles have been within the charity sector covering policy, strategy and funding.
 Following his graduation, he held two consecutive terms on the executive of Leeds University Union, during the latter of which he also served on the Council as a student representative.

 Helen joined the Council in 2019.
-She took her law degree at the University of Leeds and qualified as a solicitor at Hammond Suddards (now part of Squire Patton Boggs).
+She studied her law degree at the University of Leeds and qualified as a solicitor at Hammond Suddards (now part of Squire Patton Boggs).

 She has spent the majority of her career as General Counsel and Company Secretary of listed companies across a range of industries – retail, building materials, security and leisure.
-She has recently stepped down as General Counsel and Group Secretary at the Co-op Group where she lead their legal and secretarial functions and is a member of the Executive Team.
+She stepped down as General Counsel and Group Secretary at the Co-Op Group in 2022 where she led their legal and secretarial functions and is a member of the Executive Team.
 She is currently Chair of the Yorkshire and North East Advisory Board at the Canal and River Trust.

 She participates in the School of Law mentoring scheme.